ZihengZZH/awesome-multimodal-machine-translation/resource_list_abs.md

   * Mao et al., (2015)
   * ICLR'15
   * In this paper, we present a multimodal Recurrent Neural Network (m-RNN) model for generating novel image captions.
 It directly models the probability distribution of generating a word given previous words and an image.
 Image captions are generated according to this distribution.
 The model consists of two sub-networks: a deep recurrent neural network for sentences and a deep convolutional network for images.
 These two sub-networks interact with each other in a multimodal layer to form the whole m-RNN model.
 The effectiveness of our model is validated on four benchmark datasets (IAPR TC-12, Flickr8K, Flickr30K and MS COCO).
 Our model outperforms the state-of-the-art methods.
 In addition, we apply the m-RNN model to retrieval tasks for retrieving images or sentences, and achieves significant performance improvement over the state-of-the-art methods which directly optimize the ranking objective function for retrieval.
 The project page of this work is: http://www.stat.ucla.edu/~junhua.mao/m-RNN.html.

+#### A Survey of Current Datasets for Vision and Language Research [[pdf](https://aclweb.org/anthology/D15-1021)]<!-- omit in toc -->
+  * Ferraro et al., (2015)
+  * EMNLP'15
+  * Integrating vision and language has long been a dream in work of artificial intelligence (AI).
+In the past two years, we have witnessed an explosion of work that brings together vision and language from images to videos and beyond.
+The available corpora have played a crucial role in advancing this area of research.
+In this paper, we propose a set of quality metrics for evaluating and analyzing the vision & language datasets and categorize them accordingly.
+Our analyses show that the most recent datasets have been using more complex language and more abstract concepts, however, there are different strengths and weaknesses in each

 **2016** {#6}